Supplements For A Fighters Mental Edge

 It’s not so simple for the participant in combat sports.
 While brawn is certainly needed, a guy with a bodybuilder physique and nothing else is most certainly going to get his ass kicked in the first minute of the first round just as easily as a scrawny punk.

-While many of the medications currently on the market are for major mental problems such as Alzheimer’s disease, there are several available supplements that could easily be used for the combat sports participant.
+While many of the medications currently on the market are for major mental problems such as Alzheimer’s disease, several available supplements could easily be used for the combat sports participant.

 Having been discovered in the 1960s, Piracetam is one of the oldest nootropic supplements.
 Since that time, over 100 scientific papers have been done on Piracetam’s effect on mental functioning, and virtually all of them validate the belief that Piracetam is remarkably safe and effective.

-It has been shown to be able to increase memory and learning in both normal subjects, as well as, those suffering from the cognitive problems seen in patients with Alzheimer’s.
+It is able to increase memory and learning in both normal subjects, as well as, those suffering from the cognitive problems seen in patients with Alzheimer’s.
 While its mode of action isn’t entirely clear, it is thought that Piracetam exerts its actions by increasing energy production in the brain, along with boosting cerebral microcirculation and increasing the brain’s efficiency in using glucose and oxygen.